fghjorth/lqrps17/README.md

 - Natural Experiments
 - Content analysis

 The course covers the key methodological approaches within each theme as well as canonical research articles applying the relevant approach.
-For more details, see the [Course schedule](#course-schedule) section below.
+For more details, see [Course schedule](#course-schedule) below.

-Students will also have the opportunity to present and receive feedback on their own ongoing work (see 'Research paper' below).
+Students will also have the opportunity to present and receive feedback on their own ongoing work (see [Research paper](#research-paper) below).

 ### Signing up